Gaia DR3 Variable White Dwarfs vetted by ZTF: Periodic white dwarfs

+Following \cite{AlthausEtAL2010, CorsicoEtal2019}, the main groups of pulsating white dwarfs are the ZZ Ceti, V777 Her, GW Vir, and DQVs.
+Using automatic unsupervised clustering, we attempt to retrieve at least some of these groups in our sample of pulsating white dwarfs.
+In particular, we use \texttt{sklearn}'s implementation of the \texttt{OPTICS} clustering algorithm \citep[see][]{ankerst_optics_1999, schubert_improving_2018} with hyperparameter $\texttt{min\_samples}=6$.
+The parameters used for clustering are the stars' absolute \textit{Gaia} G magnitude, \textit{Gaia} BP-RP colour, $\log_{10}$ frequency, and $\log_{10}$ amplitude ratio ($A_r/A_g$).
+We retrieve 3 clusters, totalling 82 classified and 57 unclustered stars.
+Furthermore, we perform a sanity check through visual inspection of Figure~\ref{fig:periodic} to identify possible clusters, during which we identify the same 3 clusters, a fourth smaller one, and a lone isolated star.
 The first consists of stars with $A_{r}/A_{g}\gtrsim1.5$ (indicated by the yellow-red colours) and $f\lesssim\unit[50]{day^{-1}}$ lying above the white dwarf sequence (absolute G$<$10 and $\mathrm{BP - RP} \in [-0.4,0.1]$).
-These are presumed to be white dwarfs - main-sequence binary stars due to their high $Zr$ amplitude.\\ The second group consists of blue ($\mathrm{BP - RP} \lesssim -0.4$) stars along the main white dwarf track, with $f\lesssim\unit[50]{day^{-1}}$ and $A_{r}/A_{g}\lesssim1.25$.
+These are presumed to be white dwarfs - main-sequence binary stars due to their high $Zr$ amplitude.
+The second group consists of blue ($\mathrm{BP - RP} \lesssim -0.4$) stars along the main white dwarf track, with $f\lesssim\unit[50]{day^{-1}}$ and $A_{r}/A_{g}\lesssim1.25$.
 We identify them as possible GW Vir stars.
-The third group corresponds to old variable white dwarfs, mostly DAVs, with absolute G$>12$, $\mathrm{BP - RP} >0$, an amplitude ratio between 0.75 and 1, and $f<\unit[100]{day^{-1}}$.\\ The small, visually identified, cluster consists of three high-frequency ($f>\unit[200]{day^{-1}}$) stars at absolute G $\sim 11.5$ and $\mathrm{BP - RP} \sim 0.05$.
+The third group corresponds to old variable white dwarfs, mostly DAVs, with absolute G$>12$, $\mathrm{BP - RP} >0$, an amplitude ratio between 0.75 and 1, and $f<\unit[100]{day^{-1}}$.
+The small, visually identified, cluster consists of three high-frequency ($f>\unit[200]{day^{-1}}$) stars at absolute G $\sim 11.5$ and $\mathrm{BP - RP} \sim 0.05$.
 These are identified as ZZ Ceti stars due to their characteristic frequencies, position in the HR diagram, and amplitude ratios between 1 and 1.25.
 They were not clustered by the \texttt{OPTICS} algorithm, as they are too few to be recognised as a cluster.
 This raises a discrepancy between the visible over-density of the ZZ Ceti region on Figure~\ref{fig:clustering} and the low number of identified periodic stars in the same region.
-We suspect this to be caused by the high frequency of ZZ Ceti stars (up to $\sim900$ cycles a day) - increasing the Lomb-Scargle periodogram's sensitivity to noise in the measurements.
-Furthermore, the detected ZZ Ceti stars' $Zg$ and $Zr$ amplitudes (respectively $\unit[86]{millimag}$ and $\unit[82]{millimag}$) are approximately half those of the full sample (respectively $\unit[149]{millimag}$ and $\unit[186]{millimag}$), further increasing the potential for spurious peaks in the periodograms and reducing the power value of a potential true frequency peak.
-Nevertheless, this outlines the significant potential to identify new ZZ Cetis in this region of the HR diagram in the future.\\ Finally, similarly as for the three ZZ Cetis, we identify a possible V777 Herculis star in the expected clump, at absolute G$=10.46$ and $\mathrm{BP - RP} = -0.22$ with a frequency $f=\unit[176.6]{day^{-1}}$, clearly in the range outlined by \cite{AlthausEtAL2010} for these kind of stars.
+We suspect this to be caused by the high frequency of ZZ Ceti stars (up to $\sim900$ cycles a day) - increasing the Lomb-Scargle periodogram's sensitivity to noise in the measurements, which decreases the peak power value of the periodogram.
+Furthermore, the detected ZZ Ceti stars' $Zg$ and $Zr$ amplitudes (respectively $\unit[86]{millimag}$ and $\unit[82]{millimag}$) are approximately half those of the entire dataset of periodic stars (respectively $\unit[149]{millimag}$ and $\unit[186]{millimag}$), further increasing the potential for spurious peaks in the periodograms and reducing the power value of the true frequency peak.
+Nevertheless, this outlines the significant potential to identify new ZZ Cetis in this region of the HR diagram in the future.\\ Finally, similarly as for the three ZZ Ceti stars, we identify a possible V777 Herculis star in the expected clump, at absolute $\mathrm{G}=10.46$ and $\mathrm{BP - RP} = -0.22$ with a frequency $f=\unit[176.6]{day^{-1}}$, clearly in the range outlined by \cite{AlthausEtAL2010, CorsicoEtal2019} for these kind of stars.